 UI Anti Pattern: Website Loading Bars

 Website loading bars appear on more and more websites of all kind — unfortunately.
+The usage of this pattern is a really bad idea as it duplicates existing functionality combined with cognitive distraction.

 Short Update: I got a lot of feedback and I would like to write a short note on the existing progress bar.
 I didn’t intend to recommend that one should use the existing progress bar rather than the new loading bars for e.g. triggering an action.
 The existing progress bar does work when the user enters a new URL address, as he already pays attention to the same area where the progress bar will appear.
 But in any case, the progress indicator must happen at the point the user executed the trigger.